-Our team at Richard Lloyd have used this for our daily companywide catch ups and a host of other meetings including liaising with Hiring Managers for face to face briefings on job vacancies and of course interviewing job seekers.
+Our team at Richard Lloyd have used this for our daily companywide catch-ups and a host of other meetings including liaising with Hiring Managers for face-to-face briefings on job vacancies and of course interviewing job seekers.

 When hiring for new vacancies, clients who have pressed ahead with their recruiting have found it to be a very handy tool.
-It’s provided them an efficient online medium for stakeholders involved in the interview to see each other’s faces, gauge interactions with one another, whilst also sharing screens and information.
+It’s provided them an efficient online medium for stakeholders involved in the interview to see each other’s faces, and gauge interactions with one another, whilst also sharing screens and information.

 In a nutshell, this tool appears to be fast becoming the go-to platform for both hiring and onboarding.

 Our advice when hiring in today’s ‘different’ climate is to ensure you are recruiting people against two specific motivational competencies: